 Of all the amazing foods that we ate on our trip to Cabo, I think that the black beans were my favorite.
 Well, and the margaritas, but I said FOOD!
 I knew that when we got back home I would work on recreating them.
-I’m not sure what they do to get their striking black color—mine always end up looking a little purple—but the taste is pretty spot on to what I remember.
+I’m not sure what they do to get their striking black color—mine always end up looking a little greyish-purple-brown—but the taste of these vegan oil free refried black beans is pretty spot on to what I remember.

-These whip up in under 30 minutes—perfect for a weeknight dinner!
+These vegan oil free refried black beans whip up in under 30 minutes—perfect for a weeknight dinner!
 Taco Tuesday anyone?
 Some nights we keep it simple with these beans, rice, tortillas and avocados.
-Other nights we go all out with fajita style veggies!
+Other nights we go all out with my Cantina Greens Bowl!
 Just a week ago I used them as the filling for my enchiladas!
 They’re even great as a dip with tortilla chips—I’ll be packing these in lunch boxes for picnics once the weather warms up!

-Give these a try—you’re going to love them!
+Give these vegan oil free refried black beans a try—you’re going to love them!
 Be sure to take a picture, post it on Instagram, and tag it with #frieddandelions!

-1/2 t vegan worcestershire (I like Annie's brand)
+- 1/2 teaspoon vegan worcestershire sauce (I like Annie's brand)

 Enjoy—see, I told you they were easy!